Frequently Asked Questions

 Yes.
 Under the principle of derivative citizenship, unmarried children below eighteen (18) years of age, whether legitimate, illegitimate, or adopted, of former Filipino parents who retained/reacquired their Philippine citizenship under RA 9225, may also be deemed Filipino citizens, if they are included in the parent’s application for retention/reacquisition of Philippine citizenship and the corresponding fees are paid.

-If the documentary requirements are found to be in order, an oath taking ceremony will take place on the same day of the appointment schedule.
+If the documentary requirements are found to be in order, an oath taking ceremony will take place in the afternoon on the same day of the appointment schedule, typically between 3:30 PM and 4:00 PM.

 The ceremony is a solemn and meaningful event.
 Please dress in proper attire to respect the dignity of the event (please no jeans, sandals, skimpy dress, etc).
 Those in improper dress may be refused entry to the premises